Connect to Citrix Cloud

 Resource locations contain the resources required to deliver cloud services to your subscribers.
 You manage these resources from the Citrix Cloud console.
 Resource locations contain different resources depending on which Citrix Cloud services you are using and the services that you want to provide to your subscribers.

-To create a resource location, install at least two Cloud Connectors in your domain.
+To create a resource location, install at least two connectors in your domain.
 Depending on the cloud services you’re using, either Cloud Connectors or Connector Appliances are required for enabling communication between Citrix Cloud and your resources.
-For more information about deploying the Cloud Connector, see the following articles:
+For more information about deploying connectors, see the following articles: